-Trickle Up and community based-organization FundaLachua, the municipality of Cahabón, and the municipality of Chahal are working in 53 Q'eqchi communities in rural Guatemala to empower 700 vulnerable young women between the ages of 15 and 24 over two years using the Graduation Approach.
-The municipality of Cahabón will work with a cohort of 200 participants, Fundalachua will work with a cohort of 300 participants, and the municipality of Chahal will work with a cohort of 200 participants.
+Trickle Up and community based-organization FundaLachua, the municipality of Cahabón, and the municipality of Chahal are working in 53 Q'eqchi communities in rural Guatemala to empower 750 vulnerable young women between the ages of 15 and 24 over two years using the Graduation Approach.
+The municipality of Cahabón will work with a cohort of 200 participants, Fundalachua will work with a cohort of 300 participants, and the municipality of Chahal will work with a cohort of 250 participants (originally planned for 200).

 The design of this project combines the components of the Graduation Approach to livelihood development with key interventions in reproductive health to deepen the impact of both.
 In addition to the strong evidence supporting the efficacy of the Graduation Approach, the inclusion of male family members will increase the likelihood that changes in gender dynamics and decision-making will be sustainable and support the long-term evolution of social norms in project communities.

 - Empower 700 young indigenous women through the Graduation Approach, building participants’ livelihoods and resiliency.
 Major activities include:

 - Skill-building to improve bookkeeping, market assessment, livelihood planning and specific livelihood skills

 - Training to increase basic financial literacy and understanding of savings, credit, interest rates, shares and insurance

 - Creating 35-40 savings groups to provide access to savings and loans and to build social capital

 - Cash transfers to finance household livelihood plans

 - Training on food security, nutrition and support to grow kitchen gardens,

 - Regular household coaching visits to reinforce training and provide technical assistance to participants as they implement new livelihood activities